Axiomatizations of Team Logics: Preliminaries

-Our valuations of modal formulas are \emph{Kripke structures} which are in essence labeled transition systems.
-A \emph{Kripke frame} is a directed graph $F = (W, R)$ where $W$ is a set of \emph{worlds} or \emph{states} and $R \subseteq W \times W$ a binary edge relation.
-A Kripke structure $K = (W,R,V)$ then consists of a Kripke frame together with a labeling function $V \colon \PS \to \frakP(W)$.
-A \emph{pointed Kripke structure} is a pair $(K,w)$ where $K$ is a Kripke structure $(W,R,V)$ and $w \in W$ is its \emph{initial world} or \emph{initial state}.
-The domain $\frakA$ of valuations is then the set of all pointed Kripke structures.
+Valuations of modal formulas are \emph{Kripke structures}, which are essentially labeled transition systems.
+A \emph{frame} is a directed graph $(W, R)$ where $W$ is the set of \emph{worlds} or \emph{points} and $R \subseteq W \times W$ is a binary edge relation.
+A Kripke structure $K = (W,R,V)$ then consists of a frame $(W,R)$ together with a labeling function $V \colon \PS \to \pow{W}$, where $\pow{\cdot}$ denotes the power set operation.
+A \emph{pointed Kripke structure} is a pair $(K,w)$ where $K$ is a Kripke structure $(W,R,V)$ and $w \in W$ is its \emph{initial world} or \emph{initial state}. $\ML$ then has the class of all pointed Kripke structures as evaluations and the usual Kripke semantics.